- Dark Sky Symposium – Working Towards Dark Skies April 2nd 2018

 Scienceworks joins forces with experts, astronauts, artists and performers for a night starring astronomy and light.
-See the full program online, download the PDF version or find out more at the festival blog.

 Combined, these measures will ensure the

 observing conditions at the Australian Astronomical Observatory at Siding Spring

 artificial light and that new uses, light levels and

 new technologies which contribute to light pollutio

 are managed.
 It will also promote good lighting

 Welcome to the International Dark-Sky Association of Victoria, (IDAVic), a chapter of the International Dark-Sky Association (IDA).

 The main aim of IDAVic is to maintain the beauty of the night sky for generations to come and to support good lighting fixtures which are also environmentally friendly.